-This data can be used to display your iPhone photos on a map using software like iPhoto or Picasa, which over time will turn into an exciting database of places you’ve visited over the years.
+This data can be used to display your iPhone photos on a map using apps like Google Photos, which over time will turn into an exciting database of places you’ve visited over the years.
 And if you ever need to find all the photos that you took in New York City, it only takes seconds!

 With that said, be careful when you share your images on social media or when you share photo files with someone directly since they show the exact location where each photo was taken.
 If revealing your location is a concern to you, it’s best to not use geotagging.

 You can turn geotagging on and off if you go to Settings > Privacy > Location Services.
-There you can turn all Location Services off at once, as well as enable or disable them individually.
-Make sure the Camera option is set to While Using (as well as the options of any other camera apps that you use) if you want to enable geotagging.
+There you can turn all Location Services off at once or enable or disable them individually.
+Make sure the Camera option is set to While Using if you want to enable geotagging.

 Bonus: iPhone Camera Features Video Lesson

-To accompany this blog post I’ve recorded an in-depth video explaining 7 hidden iPhone camera features that every photographer should use.
-In this video lesson you’re going to see advanced tips and hands-on instructions for using the techniques you learned about in this article.
+Want to learn more about your iPhone camera’s features?
+We’ve created an in-depth video explaining 7 hidden iPhone camera features that every photographer should use.
+In this video lesson you’ll discover advanced tips and hands-on instructions for using the techniques you learned about in this article.